 What is it?

-This machine uses a large, handmade array of small, numeric displays to show a sequence of numbers.
+This piece has a large, handmade array of small, numeric displays that show a sequence of numbers.

 Using its infrared and microwave motion sensors, it watches for nearby people.

-After a certain amount of movement is observed, it slowly fades in a surreal way to a videogame-style display of a car driving along a winding road.
+After a certain amount of movement is observed, it slowly fades to a videogame-style display of a car driving along a winding road.

-There are 336 individual vintage numeric displays attached to 14 display boards, which each have their own display controller.
-I designed these boards and wrote the driver software for their display controllers.
-A Raspberry Pi 3 computer runs the overall software, also of my design, which convolves a pixel grid into the very different display signals needed for the 336 numeric displays, each of which is 8-bit grayscale.
+There are 336 individual vintage numeric displays attached to 14 display boards, which each have their own display controller (ISSI IS31FL3733).
+I designed these boards and wrote the Python driver software for their display controllers.
+A Raspberry Pi 3 computer runs my software, which turns a pixel grid into the very different display signals needed for the 336 numeric displays.
 The multiprocess software uses interprocess communication (pipes and queues) to synchronize signaling for a deep framebuffer and communicate with its peripherals.